MoPaMo/pirarr/README.md

 # pirarr

 pirarr is a LLM model capable of translating English to pirate speak.
-It is based on a pretrained model and uses the Hugging Face Transformers library to run in browser.
+It is based on a Google T5 model fine-tuned on a hand-collected pirate speak dataset, including the first two chapters of Mobi Dick translated into piratespeak.

+747 total data points